Skip to main content

 Preschool education and school education

-Assessment, diplomas and certificates issued upon completion of initial education
+Assessment, diplomas and certificates issued upon completion of education

 There are no specific ‘teaching qualifications’ as such awarded in higher education.
-Higher education diplomas / degrees issued upon completion of first-, second- and long-cycle programmes with a teaching specialism track, and certificates of completion of non-degree postgraduate programmes for prospective teachers confirm the completion of a teacher training programme, and thus are recognised as a ‘teaching qualification’.
+Higher education diplomas/degrees awarded upon completion of first-, second- and long-cycle programmes based on the standards for initial teacher education, and certificates of completion of non-degree postgraduate programmes for prospective teachers confirm the completion of a teacher training programme, and thus are recognised as a ‘teaching qualification’.

 First-, second- and long-cycle programmes

-Student performance during a programme in a higher education institution (HEI) is assessed by academic teachers through coursework, tests and oral and / or written examinations.
+During a programme in a higher education institution (HEI), academic teachers assess student performance through coursework, tests and oral and / or written examinations.

 • achieve the learning outcomes defined in the curriculum for a programme and the required number of ECTS credits (first-cycle programme: 180 credits; second-cycle programme: 90 credits; long-cycle programme lasting 9 or 10 semesters, or 11 or 12 semesters: 300 or 360 credits respectively);